StemVibrations/STEM/benchmark_tests/tutorial_moving_load_on_embankment_3d/tutorial_moving_load_on_embankment_3d.rst

     model.generate_mesh()

-The model is then initialized and the model part is created.
-Now the solver settings should be defined.
+Now that the geometry is defined, the solver settings of the model has to be set.
-The analysis type is set to "MECHANICAL_GROUNDWATER_FLOW" and the solution type is set to "QUASI_STATIC".
+The analysis type is set to "MECHANICAL" and the solution type is set to "DYNAMIC".
 Then the start time is set to 0.0 second and the end time is set to 1.0 second.
-The time step is set to 0.01 second.
+The time step size is set to 0.01 second.
-Newton-Raphson strategy is used with a minimum of 6 iterations and a maximum of 15 iterations.
-And Newmark scheme is used with a newmark beta of 0.25, newmark gamma of 0.5 and newmark theta of 0.5.
-The linear solver settings are defined as Amgcl with a tolerance of 1e-8, a maximum iteration of 500 and scaling is set to True.
+Furthermore, the reduction factor and increase factor are set to 1.0, such that the time step size is constant throughout the simulation.
+Displacement convergence criteria is set to 1.0e-4 for the relative tolerance and 1.0e-9 for the absolute tolerance.
+Newton-Raphson is used as a solving strategy.
+And Newmark is used as an integration method.
+Amgcl is used as a linear solver.
+Stresses are not initialised since the "stress_initialisation_type" is set to "NONE".
+Other options are "StressInitialisationType.GRAVITY_LOADING" and "StressInitialisationType.K0_PROCEDURE".
+Since the problem is linear elastic, the stiffness matrix is constant and the mass and damping matrices are constant, defining the matrices as constant will speed up the computation.
+Rayleigh damping is assumed, with a damping coefficient of 0.12 for the stiffness matrix and 0.0001 for the mass matrix.

 .. code-block:: python

-    analysis_type = AnalysisType.MECHANICAL_GROUNDWATER_FLOW
+    analysis_type = AnalysisType.MECHANICAL
-    solution_type = SolutionType.QUASI_STATIC
+    solution_type = SolutionType.DYNAMIC
     # Set up start and end time of calculation, time step and etc
     time_integration = TimeIntegration(start_time=0.0, end_time=1.0, delta_time=0.01, reduction_factor=1.0,
-                                       increase_factor=1.0, max_delta_time_factor=1000)
+                                       increase_factor=1.0)
     convergence_criterion = DisplacementConvergenceCriteria(displacement_relative_tolerance=1.0e-4,
                                                             displacement_absolute_tolerance=1.0e-9)
-    strategy_type = NewtonRaphsonStrategy(min_iterations=6, max_iterations=15, number_cycles=100)
+    strategy_type = NewtonRaphsonStrategy()
-    scheme_type = NewmarkScheme(newmark_beta=0.25, newmark_gamma=0.5, newmark_theta=0.5)
+    scheme_type = NewmarkScheme()
-    linear_solver_settings = Amgcl(tolerance=1e-8, max_iteration=500, scaling=True)
+    linear_solver_settings = Amgcl()
     stress_initialisation_type = StressInitialisationType.NONE
     solver_settings = SolverSettings(analysis_type=analysis_type, solution_type=solution_type,
                                      stress_initialisation_type=stress_initialisation_type,
                                      time_integration=time_integration,
-                                     is_stiffness_matrix_constant=False, are_mass_and_damping_constant=False,
+                                     is_stiffness_matrix_constant=True, are_mass_and_damping_constant=True,
                                      convergence_criteria=convergence_criterion,
                                      strategy_type=strategy_type, scheme=scheme_type,
-                                     linear_solver_settings=linear_solver_settings, rayleigh_k=0.0,
+                                     linear_solver_settings=linear_solver_settings, rayleigh_k=0.12,
-                                     rayleigh_m=0.0)
+                                     rayleigh_m=0.0001)

-Now the problem datas should be set up.
+Now the problem data should be set up.
 The problem should be given a name, in this case it is "calculate_moving_load_on_embankment_3d".
-Then the model part is added to the problem.
+Then the solver settings are added to the problem.

 .. code-block:: python

-    Set up problem data
+    # Set up problem data
     problem = Problem(problem_name="calculate_moving_load_on_embankment_3d", number_of_threads=1,
                       settings=solver_settings)
     model.project_parameters = problem

-After which the results to be written to the output file is defined.
-Beginning with the nodal results, DISPLACEMENT and TOTAL_DISPLACEMENT are defined.
+Before starting the calculation, it is required to specify why output is desired.
+In this case, displacement, velocity and acceleration is given on the nodes and written to the output file.
 In this test case, gauss point results are left empty.

 .. code-block:: python

-    nodal_results = [NodalOutput.DISPLACEMENT,
+    nodal_results = [NodalOutput.DISPLACEMENT, NodalOutput.VELOCITY, NodalOutput.ACCELERATION]
-                     NodalOutput.TOTAL_DISPLACEMENT]
     gauss_point_results = []

 The output process is defined in the following way.
-VTK output is defined with a binary file format.
-The results will be then written to the output folder with vtk format.
+The results will be then written to the output directory in vtk format.
+In this case, the output interval is set to 1 and the output control type is set to "step", meaning that the results will be written every time step.

 .. code-block:: python